therealpeterpython/pretty-print-binary-tree/README.md

 Looks best when the nodes' printed values are under 3 characters long (especially on leaf nodes).

-Is now ported on Python 3.
+Is now ported to Python 3 (but still Python 2 compatible).

 ```python
 # prep the tree...